NotationCapital/Operating-Manual/README.md

 The goal we set for ourselves is to get to an investment decision with the founders that we meet within one month after the initial introduction.
 Our team may meet separately with founders that we’re in process with or all as a group, and then we generally do a final partner meeting with the full team where appropriate.
 Our diligence during this period includes market research, reference calls, and any other available information that we can dig into.
 We try not to “over-diligence,” understanding that the founders we meet are often extraordinary early in the company building process, and in many cases simply coming to us with an idea and a thoughtful strategy or go-to-market.
 We also invite founders to diligence us during this process, and we’re always happy to provide Notation founder or LP references.

-If we choose to work with one another, we use preferred equity docs based on the [NVCA model documents](https://nvca.org/model-legal-documents/), or plain vanilla SAFEs or Convertible Notes, although we much prefer equity because we believe it creates cleaner cap tables and more clarity for investors and founders alike.
+If we choose to work with one another, we use preferred equity docs based on the [NVCA model documents](https://nvca.org/model-legal-documents/), or plain vanilla YC SAFEs.
 We aim for this final investment execution stage to get done within a few weeks after committing to a new investment and issuing a termsheet.

 ## Our Investment Decision Framework